KennLDN/mc-panel-docker/README.md

 ## Development

-For development and building purposes, a `
+For development and building purposes, a `compose.dev.example.yml` file is provided as a starting point for a development-friendly setup.